The Flame (Cheap Trick song)

-"The Flame" is a power ballad released in 1988 by the American rock band Cheap Trick as the first single from their tenth album, Lap of Luxury.
-It was written by songwriters Bob Mitchell and Nick Graham, and was produced by Richie Zito.
-"The Flame" reached number one on the Billboard Hot 100 in July 1988; it also reached number one in Australia and Canada.
+"The Flame" is a song by the American rock band Cheap Trick, released in 1988 as the first single from their 10th album, Lap of Luxury.
+The power ballad was written by songwriters Bob Mitchell and Nick Graham and was produced by Richie Zito.
+"The Flame" reached number one on the US Billboard Hot 100 in July 1988 and also reached number one in Australia and Canada.